basebandit/basebandit/README.md

 ### Hi there 👋
 I'm Evanson Mwangi aka Parish.I am a FullStack Web Developer specialising in Golang based in Nairobi.
-I also have experience with NodeJS, VueJS and Docker.
+I also have experience with NodeJS,Python(Flask),VueJS and Docker.
 - 🔭 I’m currently working on [Fupisha](https://github.com/nairobi-gophers/fupisha) during my freetime.
 - 🌱 I’m currently learning AWS Cloud Practitioner Essentials, Algorithms.
 - 👯 I’m looking to collaborate on fun and interesting projects.